-Episcopal emphasizes student-centered learning.
+Episcopal emphasizes learner-centered teaching.

 College preparatory courses

-At Episcopal, a student-centered approach to learning is valued.
+At Episcopal, a learner-centered approach to teaching is valued.
 This approach to learning is intended to address the distinct learning needs, interests, aspirations, and cultural backgrounds of our students.
 Since every student is different, it is important that the school provide many different opportunities for our students in athletics, the arts, religious faith and service, and of course, academics.
 A student is encouraged to select coursework that is appropriate and challenging for him or her as an individual.
 Every course is college-preparatory in nature, but the different classes allow students to be both challenged and successful in their learning.

 A Meaningful Daily Schedule